aoba17/generative-design-clojure/README.md

 # generative-design-clojure

-A Quil sketch designed to ... well, that part is up to you.
+This repository is clojure version of [generative-design/Code-Package-Processing-3.x](https://github.com/generative-design/Code-Package-Processing-3.x).

 ## Usage

-LightTable - open `core.clj` and press `Ctrl+Shift+Enter` to evaluate the file.

-Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file.
+Emacs - run cider, open arbitrary clojure file and press `C-c C-k` to evaluate the file.

-REPL - run `(require 'generative-design-clojure.core)`.

 ## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+The license is the same as [original repository](https://github.com/generative-design/Code-Package-Processing-3.x).